basacul/GCDCourseProject/README.md

 3. run_analysis.R : This script allows to download the data set from an experiment, where 30 participants concluded 6 different activites measured with a Samsung Galaxy SII smartphone.
 The script creates a new tidy data set saved as a text file tidydata.txt

 4. tidydata : A .txt file consisting of the tidy data set created with run_analysis.R as output with 180 rows and 62 columns.
-The columns variables are described in the CodeBook.md and only variables names measuring the mean or standard deviation that are clearly specified in the feature help text file were included.
-The feature help text file comes is included in the downloaded data set.
+The columns variables are described in the CodeBook.md and only variables names measuring the mean or standard deviation that are clearly specified in the features info text file were included.
+The features info text file is included in the downloaded data set.

 ##How this works
 ------------------